inthecloud247/neat-pages/README.md

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, create a new directory, cd into the directory, run this command and follow the prompts.

 ```
 grunt-init neat-pages